Fitly App - Modern Fitness App UI Kit

 - Style Guidelines

 100% editable and customizable.
 The Design elements and components easy to change.
-Each screen is organized, named & very easy to use.
+Each screen is organized, named, and very easy to use.

 ---